Limited, numbered and de-luxe

 It’s on sale online “as new” from Santa Barbara, USA at $315 (£239) though shipping will set you back a minimum of £30.
 They say “no additional import charges on delivery” … OK, but you could get stung for 20%.
 Plus clearance charges of £25.
 It’s listed for sale on Robbie Robertson’s site.

-Discogs have a median of £125 and a Highest of £159.
+Discogs have a median of £133 and a Highest of £159.
 Two are on sale at $399 and at $500.
+That hasn’t changed in around a yer (April 2022).
 Overall, yes, I became clairvoyant and so my copy IS collectable.
+Just about.

 Bob Dylan was onto it with the vinyl edition of Triplicate in 2017: